 joined the team again in 2011 having originally started in 2004 with Roger.
 He spend a short while working for another local council before deciding the St Ives was ‘the place to be’.

-The last and youngest member of the team is Robert Hartop
+The youngest member of the team is Robert Hartop

 .
 Robert joined in a temporary position straight from school in 2008 as a temporary member of the team and was appointed to the team on a permanent basis from 2010.